Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Related work

-However, all mitigation methods use some form of importance\-/rarity/relevance score, which is attributed to a data point in order to subsequently weight, replicate or drop the sample.
-These relevance functions are also one of the major differences between imbalanced classification and regression.
-In the case of imbalanced classification, it is usually assumed that the minority and majority classes are known or can be easily deduced based on the frequency of the classes, such as in the well-known synthetic minority over-sampling (SMOTE) by \citet{chawla2002smote}.
-However, this is not easily transferable to continuous variables.
-This raises the question of how frequent or relevant each sample is.
+Independently of the specific mitigation strategy, most approaches rely on some form of importance, rarity, or relevance score assigned to each data point to determine whether it should be weighted, replicated, or removed.
+The construction of such relevance functions constitutes a key difference between imbalanced classification and regression.
+In classification, minority and majority classes are typically known or directly inferred from class frequencies, as in the synthetic minority over-sampling technique (SMOTE) by \citet{chawla2002smote}.
+For continuous targets, however, rarity and relevance are not inherently discrete, raising the question of how to quantify the importance of individual samples.

-\citet{torgo2007utility} propose that the relevance of a sample is inversely proportional to its rarity, and thus linked to the probability density function of the target variable.
-To determine each sample's relevance, they divide the target variable into quantiles and calculate the relevance using a sigmoid-based function, with parameters based on the interquantile range.
-However, the authors limit this approach to distributions with normal-like characteristics and marked tails.
+\citet{torgo2007utility} propose to define relevance inversely proportional to sample rarity, linking it to the probability density function of the target variable.
+They discretize the target into quartiles and compute relevance via a sigmoid function parametrized by the interquartile range.
+This approach is, however, tailored to distributions with approximately normal shape and pronounced tails.

-\citet{ribeiro2011utility} refined the approach of \citet{torgo2007utility} by using box plot statistics to define control points, then interpolating between these points with piecewise cubic Hermite interpolating polynomials.
-This method, which allows for smoother transitions between relevance values, was also adopted by subsequent works~\citep{branco2017smogn, branco2019pre, ribeiro2020imbalanced, silva2022model}.
-Alternatively, \citet{ribeiro2011utility} proposed that the relevance function could be constructed with user-defined control points, providing improved flexibility in relevance estimation.
+\citet{ribeiro2011utility} extend this idea by using boxplot statistics to define control points and interpolating between them with piecewise cubic Hermite polynomials, resulting in smoother relevance transitions.
+This formulation has been adopted by subsequent works~\citep{branco2017smogn, branco2019pre, ribeiro2020imbalanced, silva2022model}.
+Additionally, \citet{ribeiro2011utility} allow user-defined control points, increasing flexibility in specifying domain-specific relevance structures.

 Adding to the notion that the relevance of a sample is inversely proportional to its rarity, \citet{aminian2025histogramapproachesimbalanceddata} and \citet{yang2021delving} propose to calculate the relevance based on the normalized inverse of the target value distribution discretized by histogram bins, where \citet{yang2021delving} smooth the bins beforehand using a symmetric kernel.